tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 ```

 This is too complicated to create a single unit test for, but it could be
-applied at both the UI and the Service levels.
+applied at both the E2E and the Service levels.
 By applying the **first rule**,
 we choose the lowest level of the two and write some steps to test the Service
 layer.
 These look like this: